ronnyli/reddit-check/NOTES2SELF.md

     - IDEAS:
         - "check-in" to pages, like Foursquare
 1. Look at the results for reddit.com for an example of what should ideally be avoided
+    - Avoid NSFW subreddits (or at least set an option to avoid those subreddits)
 1. Maybe move ALL HTML into Javascript b/c otherwise you have to remember which HTML goes where